 The Scheduled Reserved Instances are available to launch within the time windows you reserve them to be yours.
 By this option, it allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.

-There are various number of reasons or factors that an individual or an Organization have to go through before they make the purchase of the AWS Reserved Instances.
-As we have already discussed that the purchase of Reserved Instances can prove to be beneficial over purchase of On-Demand Instances – but this will not stand true always.
-Hence comes the question on what factors to consider while choosing the AWS Reserved Instances over the On-Demand Instances.
+There are various reasons or factors that an individual or an organization has to go through before they make the purchase of the AWS Reserved Instances.
+As we have already discussed that the purchase of Reserved Instances can prove to be beneficial over the purchase of On-Demand Instances – but this will not stand true always.
+Hence comes the question of what factors to consider while choosing the AWS Reserved Instances over the On-Demand Instances.

 Consider any application that needs to be run on the internet, they should definitely be requiring an App server, Web server, DB server, Cache layers and etc. The architects of the application can be more choosy about the set of Reserved Instances model for each of the application components.

-The Production instances are infamously known to be available for 24 hours a day and hence compromising over the availability and scalability on such machines will not prove to be good ideas but rather the environments as like Testing, Staging and UAT can be scheduled only during the periods of their consumption and for the rst of the time it could be down for reasonable cost-cutting.
+The Production instances are infamously known to be available for 24 hours a day and hence compromising over the availability and scalability on such machines will not prove to be good ideas but rather the environments as like Testing, Staging and UAT can be scheduled only during the periods of their consumption and for the rest of the time, it could be down for reasonable cost-cutting.